Out There: Science, Technology, Fantasy and Humanity

 2019 Theme and Play Development Focus

 Festival includes one-acts addressing the theme “Out There: Science, Technology, Fantasy and Humanity.”
-We are most interested in writers’ creative take on the ways technology, science, and the mysterious or fantastical reveal who we are – and who we could be.
-This can mean something simple and relate-able, a comment about our world today, taking on the big questions about what it means to be human, and more.
-The key to success is making even the most outrageous, fantastical, galaxial ideas and scenarios ultimately feel like they are about being human.
+We put out a call for creative takes on the ways technology, science, and the mysterious or fantastical reveal who we are – and who we could be.
+This could mean something simple and relate-able, a comment about our world today, taking on the big questions about what it means to be human, and more.
+The key to success was making even the most outrageous, fantastical, galaxial ideas and scenarios ultimately feel like they are about being human.
 Another way to think about it: “science fiction plays with a heart!”

 Part of the festival will also be a focus on development of the script.
 After script selection, writers receive feedback and assistance in further developing plays for production.
 The Underground team, with new work development consultant, Cavan Hallman, will provide feedback and resources to help make sure writers’ intentions with the piece come through loud and clear on the page.
 When it’s clear on the page, it’s ready to grow in the hands of a director and performers.
 Writers should come ready to grow their pieces.